yangforbig/Free-Sources-for-Data-Science/README.md

 Free Sources for Learning Data Science
 ===================
-This repo is a collection of sources for learning Data Science, Statistics, Machine Learning and Something interesting.
+This repo is a collection of sources for learning Data Science, Statistics, Machine Learning and Something might be worth learning.

 ----------